SenjithP/Growth.cx_Todo/README.md

- **GROWTh.CX_TODO_TASK - A Todo Adding App**
+ **GROWTH.CX_TODO_TASK - A Todo Adding App**

 **A Todo application built on React.js, Firebase and Tailwind CSS.**

 **## Overview**

-GROWTh.CX_TODO_TASK offers a best user experience as to add Todos and marking it as completed, favorite and delete it.
+GROWTH.CX_TODO_TASK offers a best user experience as to add Todos and marking it as completed, favorite and delete it.
 User can also Search and Filter based on different methods.

 **## Features**